vickdayaram/deep-dev-blog/content/blog/longest-repeating-character-replacement/index.md

 I struggled when solving this problem.
 Understanding that the length of the substring would equal the maxNumberOfCharacters + k, was the key insight I needed to make a break through.

-Shout out to [educative.io](https://www.educative.io/learn), specifically their course Grokking the coding interview: Pattern for coding questions.
-Their course has been tremendously helpful in my development when tackling these questions.
-Highly recommend them if you are looking to sharpen your skills here.

 Hope you found this helpful!